CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

 ### Start using VSCode

-You can now refer to the [use VSCode](../use_vscode) instructions to get you started using the VSCode environment with Assemblyline.
+You can now refer to the "[use VSCode](../use_vscode)" instructions to get you started using the VSCode environment with Assemblyline.